-Welcome to alxm.org, this is where I post and write about my projects.
+Welcome to alxm.org, this is where I write and post about my projects.
 I like drawing silly things, making video games, and learning how technology works.
 I have a soft spot for DOS games, obscure platforms, and everything 16bit.

 Other places where you can find me:

-I made my first games for the TI-89 back in 2004, first in TI-Basic and later in C. Writing code for a low-powered portable device made the experience seem more real, like I was making actual products.
-I learned many tricks that don't come up in vanilla software development, like getting a 1bpp display to show grayscale graphics by drawing different parts of the image intermittently at different speeds.
+I made my first games for the TI-89 back in 2004, with TI-Basic and C. Writing software for a low-powered portable device felt special, with cool tricks like showing grayscale graphics on a 1bpp display by drawing different parts of the image intermittently at different speeds.

 Back to top